 In this post, we are going to look at different aspects of self solemnization.
 Is it legal?
+Can you ordain your own wedding?
 What are some good places to do it?
 What are some great self solemnization wedding vows?
 Worry not because we’ll answer all of the questions.

 Before we go in any deeper on the topic, what is self solemnization?
 In what states is self solemnization legal?

 We can roughly translate self solemnization as self uniting marriage.
 A marriage ceremony where you don’t need an officiant or a minister present to register your marriage.
 It can be a once-in-a-lifetime experience if you do it right.
 And we’ll help you do that.

 Self solemnization is a great choice if you’re not satisfied with elopement alone.
 You may want no one but yourselves when you say the magic words.
 It eliminates the complication of hiring an officiant, going through planning a traditional wedding, and most importantly, a lot of costs.

 In the US, self solemnization is more common than you would think.
 Colorado is one of those states where couples come all the time to get their ‘me time’ and get married at the same time.

 The reason why self solemnization Colorado is so popular is that it’s recognized all over the country.
 Yes!
 Even if you live in a state where the process is not legalized yet, government entities will still recognize your marriage as a legal union so its the perfect place for a mountain elopement.